EndlingAlien/freelance_crm/README.md

 # EndlingCRM (freelance_crm)

-**Freelance CRM** is a streamlined, MySQL-based client relationship management tool designed for solo freelancers who want to keep their projects, clients, and invoices neatly organized.
+**Freelance CRM** is a streamlined, SQLite3-based client relationship management tool designed for solo freelancers who want to keep their projects, clients, and invoices neatly organized.
 It’s a Python + basic GUI project focusing on clean data management and practical features that help manage freelance workflows without bloat.

-Everything here — from the database design to the interface — is built by me with an emphasis on simplicity and functionality that real freelancers need.

 ---